Info

 Adding liquidity to a buffer

 Liquidity can be added to a buffer for a specific token pair.
 This is done by invoking the addLiquidityToBuffer function, where you designate the ERC4626 Token as the buffer reference.
-You also specify the amounts of both the wrapped and underlying tokens that you want to add to the buffer.
+Note that for security reasons, liquidity can only be added (or removed) proportionally.
 It's important to note that a buffer can still function with zero liquidity.
 It can be used to wrap and unwrap assets, meaning that even an empty buffer can facilitate swaps through the Vault.

 /**